Pabbiqo/pq-eraser-standalone/README.md

 # pq-eraser-standalone

-Someone needed an eraser that removes tiles across all selected layers and levels.
+Someone needed an eraser that removes tiles across all layers and levels.
 Since Automapper/pq-tools 5.0 is still unfinished and may take a while longer, I am sharing this small standalone tool in case anyone else needs it.

 ## Options